Mentors4EDU/Bisq-Proposal/README.md

 The ranking mechanism should support fairness and decentralization.
 That is why profiles are going to be ranked on performance-based metrics rather than how many people are following their trades.
 The metrics are going to be: Categories for YoY estimated ROI %, ROI % per Trade, and a Risk Tolerance subcatagory.
 Risk tolerance in regards to uncertainty is measured by drawdown percentage in relation to returns.
 The better one performs, the higher they are ranked in a certain category.
 Performance-based is the best type of ranking mechanism in the world of trading.

 ## Test and Realtime Support
+As noted, both trades on a test network and realtime strategies can be followed.
+The same applies whether it is manual or automated.
+This is actually a good thing, because along with the ranking mechanism, traders can be rewarded on skills rather then them putting large amounts of money in their strategies upfront.
+Also, lower income traders might be higher skilled then some higher income traders.
+Leveling up the playing field is key.

 ## Disclosures